pyrddlgym-project/pyRDDLGym/docs/jax.rst

     method='JaxDeepReactivePolicy'
     method_kwargs={'topology': [128, 128]}

-To use replanning with a straight-line plan and a lookahead horizon of 5:
+To use replanning with a lookahead horizon of 5:

 .. code-block:: shell

     [Optimizer]
-    method='JaxStraightlinePlan'
     rollout_horizon=5

 Configuration files can be parsed and passed to the planner as follows: